 Members discuss planning issues at the monthly meetings, and each month the Planning and Environment Committee meet to review recent planning applications and other planning matters.
 They also consider follow up actions which may be taken on behalf of members.
-The notes are prepared and edited by Brenda Pickett.
+The notes are prepared by Brenda Pickett.

 Editions from the past 12 months may be viewed via the buttons on the left.